 Tips for Making the Perfect Tuna Nigiri

 - Use Japanese short-grain sushi rice.
-You’ll need to add less water than cooking the regular rice.
+You’ll need to add less water than cooking regular rice.
 I recommend using a 1:1 ratio between rice and water so that your rice won’t get mushy once squeezed.

 - Cut your tuna into the right thickness for nigiri.
-If your tuna is too thick, it won’t be shaped properly on top of the rice, but if it’s too thin, it will lose the flavor.
+If your tuna is too thick, it won’t be shaped properly on top of the rice, but if it’s too thin, it will lose its flavor.
 The best thickness is about 1/4 inch.